-When you know what happened earlier this year almost all of my weddings were postponed - some several times, but that's another blog!
+When you know what happened in early 2020, almost all of my weddings were postponed - some several times, but that's another blog!
 I still kept in touch with my couples and also took some new bookings but I didn't get to hear, write and/or tell as many love stories as I usually would - and I really missed that part of my job.

 So I decided to do something about it.
 I made short films of edited versions of some of the proposals and true stories that I have been told and I also wrote some short fictional stories of my own - I even had a short story published and that spurred me on to put pen to paper and start the book that I have been threatening to write for years!

 Here is one of the films.
 This is exactly what Sam told me about his cunning plan for proposing to Amy (including his immortal words: 'my secret package').
 In addition to recording what he told me, I also sent him and Amy a calligraphy copy on their 'should have been wedding day' - I'm pretty sure it will be retold, perhaps not in quite the same way, when they finally have their special day.

 Sharon and Gill's wedding was in February, so it was one of just a handful of ceremonies that were allowed to go ahead this year.
 This is a small part of the story that I told, just before they made their wedding vows in the presence of their friends and family.
 Suffice to say there were tears and laughter... and tears from laughter!